On this page

 3. Plenary 2: Navigating Uncertainty

 In an era of rapid change and increasing complexity, what emerging forces challenge our confidence in multiculturalism today?
-In this plenary, we explore the emerging faultlines that threaten to erode trust and confidence within societies.
+In this plenary, we explored the emerging faultlines that threaten to erode trust and confidence within societies.

 Speakers: